 The ancient Greeks were great storytellers.
 They were also deeply religious.
 They believed their gods and goddesses and other magical beings really existed.
 They believed these magical beings could interfere in their lives, to help them or to hurt them.

-The ancient Greeks built temples to honor their gods.
+The ancient Greeks built temples to honor their major gods.
 Each temple honored only one god.
 So there were many, many temples in ancient Greece.

 The ancient Greeks told stories about their gods.
 These stories are called myths (short for mythology, or stories about gods.)
 The thing about myths is that the gods' adventures might change, depending upon the storyteller, but the personalities and powers of the gods remained consistent.
 Zeus was always the king of all the gods.
 His wife, Hera, was always jealous.
 Poseidon, his brother, always ruled the sea.
 His other brother, Hades, always ruled the Underworld.
 His sister Demeter ruled the harvest.
 Hestia, his other sister, ruled the home.
 Their kids had jobs, too.
 Everybody in ancient Greece had jobs, including the gods.